edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 ```
 or from the [Snapcraft Dashboard](https://dashboard.snapcraft.io/dev/account/).

+!!! info
     Unlike the official documentation which uses JSON, we use YAML serialization for the model.
 This is for consistency with all the other serialization formats in this tutorial.
 Moreover, it allows us to comment out some parts for testing or add comments to describe the details inline.

-Create `model.yaml` with the following content:
+Create `model.yaml` with the following content, replacing `authority-id`, `brand-id`, and `timestamp`:
 ```yaml
 type: model
 series: '16'